 Mosaics of Palau de la Música Catalana – Barcelona, Spain

-The Palace of Catalan Music is home to an impressive number of mosaics that follow intriguing patterns.
-The palace was designed by architect Lluís Domènech i Montaner and features some of the most beautiful floral mosaics in the world.
+The Palace of Catalan Music is home to an impressive number of mosaic art that follow intriguing patterns.
+The palace was designed by architect Lluís Domènech i Montaner and features some of the most beautiful flower mosaic art in the world.
 The main facade has a second-level balcony with pillars covered in floral mosaics, alongside other captivating yellow ceramic flowers that make up the decor of the rest of the building.

 Floral Mosaics in Basilica San Clemente – Rome, Italy

-Basilica di San Clemente is not only one of the oldest churches in Rome, it’s also host to some of the most famous mosaics from around the world.
+Basilica di San Clemente is not only one of the oldest churches in Rome, it’s also host to some of the most famous mosaic art from around the world.
 Entering the upper church, you can witness the rectangular nave that displays the imposing Byzantine mosaic.
 This work of art features amazing details of animals, plants, birds and flowers.
-The mosaic floors, while a bit worn out, also reveal floral designs that enhance the magnificence of past ages.
+The mosaic floors tiles, while a bit worn out, also reveal floral designs that enhance the magnificence of past ages.